mechmotum/mechmotum.github.io/content/pages/guide.rst

 AIO Weekly Emails
 -----------------

-Lab members are expected to send out AIOs to the lab group email list and any project collaborators each week.
+Lab members are expected to send out AIOs to their supervisor(s) and any project collaborators you meet with during your regular meetings.

 "AIO" stands for Accomplishments, Issues, and Objectives.
 This email should contain three bullet lists: